Tutorial: Protect your resources with Azure Security Center

 To step through the features covered in this tutorial, you must be on Security Center’s Standard pricing tier.
-You can try Security Center Standard at no cost for the first 60 days.
+You can try Security Center Standard at no cost.
+To learn more, see the pricing page.
 The quickstart Onboard your Azure subscription to Security Center Standard walks you through how to upgrade to Standard.

 Manage VM access

 Just in time VM access can be used to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 Management ports do not need to be open at all times.
 They only need to be open while you are connected to the VM, for example to perform management or maintenance tasks.
 When just in time is enabled, Security Center uses Network Security Group (NSG) rules, which restrict access to management ports so they cannot be targeted by attackers.

 In the Security Center main menu, select Just in time VM access under ADVANCED CLOUD DEFENSE.